bikeindex/bike_index/README.markdown

 We use [RSpec](https://github.com/rspec/rspec) and [Guard](https://github.com/guard/guard) for testing.

-- Run the test suite continuously in the background with `bin/guard`.
+- Run the test suite continuously in the background with `bin/guard` (watches for file changes/saves and runs those specs)

-- Run the entire test suite in parallel (see "Running tests in parallel" below) with `bin/rake parallel:spec`.
+- Run the test suite in parallel with `bin/rake parallel:spec` (see [Running tests in parallel](#running-tests-in-parallel) below)

-- Run a list of test files or test directories in parallel with `bin/parallel_rspec <FILES_OR_FOLDERS>`.

-- Run tests sequentially with `bin/rspec`.

 - You may have to manually add the `fuzzystrmatch` extension, which we use for near serial searches, to your databases.
 The migration should take care of